Red Cross official asks world not to 'shift' away from Yemen

 However, a major swap hasn’t happened in several years as the war intensified around several frontlines, including the energy-rich city of Marib.

-“I think our duty is to respond equally to the needs and do our best,” Ritz told The Associated Press. ““I think it’s not about is it Ukraine or not?
+“I think our duty is to respond equally to the needs and do our best,” Ritz told The Associated Press.
+“I think it’s not about is it Ukraine or not?
 Now it’s Ukraine and Yemen and Syria and Iraq and Congo and so on. ...
 We have to add Ukraine on all the crises, but we shouldn’t shift.”

 The Iranian-backed Houthis seized Yemen’s capital, Sanaa, in September 2014.
 A Saudi-led coalition entered the war in March 2015 to back the country’s expelled government.